-People are judging us all the time; it’s a fact of life, and we all do it.
-We make judgments about what we are going to buy and who we are going to do business with by many things we see well before we even meet with the people.
-Things like the look of the company website, advertising and of course, the photos you use in all your marketing.
-If you’re trying to convey a professional image to clients who are going to spend money with you, then having a great business portrait can be just one of the markers that show you are a professional.
+for themSnap judgments; let’s face it, we make them all the time.
+Judgments about what we are going to buy and who we are going to do business with are made from subtle things well before we even meet the person.
+Things like the look of the company website, advertising, and of course, the photos you use in all your marketing.
+If you’re trying to convey a professional image to clients, then having a great business portrait can be just one of the markers that show you are a professional.

-Thought as to how you want to look.
-It all depends on what you do for work.
+Think about what “look” you want in your photo?
+It will depend on what you do for work.
 Professionals such as doctors, lawyers, and bankers should dress in a suit and tie for men, and a business suit for women.
-Your prospective client will expect it, but if you have a gardening business, people will think it’s weird for you to dress in a suit and tie, and if you’re a web designer people will expect a professional look, but a more casual one then the doctor.
+Your prospective client will expect it, but if you have a gardening business, people will think it’s weird for you to dress in a suit and tie.
+People will expect a web designer to have a clean but casual look.
+A professional look, but not the banker’s suit and tie.
 In other words, dress for how your future customers will expect you to look.
 Speaking of the medical profession, for the business portrait, it’s best to dress in a business suit instead of the lab coat, photos in a lab coat can be a little intimidating for some people.
-The old white coat syndrome.
+The white coat syndrome.

 Some guidelines: keep it simple,